uelkerd/governance-token-distribution-analyzer/docs/governance_token_prd.md

 ### TR1: Data Source Integration
 The system must integrate with multiple blockchain data sources to ensure comprehensive and accurate governance information collection.
 This requires handling different API formats, rate limiting, and data quality validation across diverse data providers.

+**Status:** ✅ Complete.
+Live data integration with Etherscan, The Graph, Alchemy, and Infura is implemented.
+The system automatically falls back to simulated or cached data if live data is unavailable, and logs all errors and warnings.

 **Implementation Specifications:**
 - Primary data sources: Etherscan API, The Graph Protocol, protocol-specific APIs
 - Secondary data sources: DeFi Pulse API, CoinGecko API for supplementary market data
 - Implements exponential backoff retry logic for API rate limiting scenarios
 - Validates data consistency across multiple sources where possible
 - Caches frequently accessed data to minimize API calls and improve performance
+- **Fallback logic and error logging for missing API keys, rate limits, and provider outages**

+#### Fallback Logic & Error Handling
+- If a required API key is missing or a provider is rate-limited/unavailable, the system logs a warning and automatically falls back to simulated or cached data.
+- All errors and warnings are logged with context for debugging and transparency.
+- Data structure and quality are validated at every step; analysis is only performed on well-formed data.
+- The system is robust to partial outages and can continue analysis with available data sources.

 ### TR2: Statistical Analysis Framework
 The system must implement robust statistical analysis capabilities using industry-standard methodologies for measuring distribution patterns and governance effectiveness.